getfem/getfem/doc/sphinx/source/tutorial/thermo_coupling.rst

    \int_{\Omega} (\beta\theta I) :\bar{\varepsilon}(\delta_u)dx,

-there is no predefined brick and we use directly a generic assembly brick `add_linear_generic_assembly_brick(md mim, "beta*theta*Div_Test_u)"`.
+there is no predefined brick and we use directly a generic assembly brick `add_linear_term(md mim, "beta*theta*Div_Test_u)"`.
 See :ref:`ud-gasm-high` for more details on the high-level generic assembly language.
 Basically, the principle is that the assembly string is compiled into a list of optimized assembly instructions which are executed on each Gauss point.

 The following program allows to take into account the whole elastic deformation equation.
 Note the use of specific brick to prescribe the Dirichlet condition on the left boundary.
 There is several option to prescribe a Dirichlet condition (see :ref:`ud-model-Dirichlet`).